Samuel Ezeala

-Samuel Ezeala (born 11 December 1999) is a Spanish rugby union player who plays as a wing for Top 14 club Stade Français.
+Samuel Ezeala (born 11 December 1999) is a Spanish rugby union player who plays as a winger or centre for Top 14 club Stade Français.

 Career

 Ezeala made his Top 14 debut in January 2018 against Racing 92 at right wing.
 He was forced to come off at the 57th minute due to a rough tacle with Virimi Vakatawa which caused him to be knocked out unconscious and sent directly to the hospital.
 He only played one game that season.